+Will the LA-EA3 work good enough for real would usability with these Sony and Tamron A-Mount Lenses?
 We saw what happened with Sigma A-Mount lenses and LA-EA3, so clearly firmware matters on a per lenses bases.
 Will Sony and Tamron lenses suffer the same issues, or will they work out of the box like I hope?

+Will my version 1 Canon EF 70-200mm f/2.8 L IS Lens work in the 140-200mm range with the Metabones IV Lens adapter??
 I’m still not sure, but time will tell.
 I have seen tests with the version II Canon EF 70-200mm f/2.8 L IS Lens, and that lens definitely works in the 140-200mm range at f./2.8.
-I don’t see my version 1 on the Metabones website compatibility list though… I also wanted to test my Canon EF 135mm f/2 L lens, because this dod not work at all AF wise with the Metabones III that I own.
+I don’t see my version 1 on the Metabones website compatibility list though… I also wanted to test my Canon EF 135mm f/2 L lens, because this did not work at all AF wise with the Metabones III that I own.
 These tests should clear up a lot of concerns for those really needing to know one way or another.